Bernardin Gantin

-Pope Paul VI made him a cardinal in 1977, Pope John Paul II promoted him to the rank of cardinal bishop in 1986, and his peers elected him dean, the highest office in the College of Cardinals, in 1993.
-He retired to Benin when he turned 80.
+Pope Paul VI made him a cardinal in 1977, Pope John Paul II promoted him to the rank of cardinal-bishop in 1986, and his peers elected him dean, the highest office in the College of Cardinals, in 1993.
+He retired and returned to Benin when he turned 80.
+His cause for canonization was opened after his death and he was declared a Servant of God by Pope Francis.